Dhorkë Orgocka

 Dhorkë Orgocka (25 October 1937 – 31 August 2002) was an Albanian actress.
+She was best known for her work as a member of Andon Zako Çajupi Theatre since the 1950s, as one of the first performers on stage.

 Biography

 She was born in Korçë.
-From the age of 16, she was active with the amateur troupe of Korca Theater as a dramatic and comic actress, as a singer as a dancer.
-In 1951 she was one of the first female actresses of Albanian professional theater.
+From the age of 16, she was active with the amateur troupe of orçë Theatre as a dramatic and comic actress, as a singer as a dancer.
+In 1951 she was one of the first female actresses of Albanian professional theatre.
 She appeared in drama, comedy and variety films.